mlennox/swapiexplorer/README.md

         />
 ```

-**navigationState**
+##### navigationState

 When the component renders it binds to the state.

-**renderScene**
+##### renderScene

+This handler should return a scene, which will be rendered as the new view.

-When the state during navigation, the new route key will be passed into the specified renderScene handler.
+When the navigation state updates, the new route key will be passed into the specified renderScene handler.
 The handler simply returns the requested scene.

 ```jsx
 _renderScene = (props) => {